progettazionemauro/django-api/cheatsheet.md

 These three streams, or files, are the basis for communicating with your process.
 In the next section, you’ll start to see this in action by getting the output of a magic number generator program.

+### The Magic Number Generator Example[](https://realpython.com/python-subprocess/#the-magic-number-generator-example "Permanent link")

+Often, when using the  `subprocess`  module, you’ll want to use the output for something and not just display the output as you have been doing so far.
+In this section, you’ll use a magic number generator that outputs, well, a magic number.

+Imagine that the magic number generator is some obscure program, a black box, inherited across generations of  [sysadmins](https://xkcd.com/705/)  at your job.
+It outputs a magic number that you need for your secret calculations.
+You’ll read from the  `stdout`  of  `subprocess`  and use it in your wrapper Python program:

+Python

+`# magic_number.py

+from random import randint

+print(randint(0, 1000))`

+Okay, not really so magical.
+That said, it’s not the magic number generator that you’re interested in—it’s interacting with a hypothetical black box with  `subprocess`  that’s interesting.
+To grab the number generator’s output to use later, you can pass in a  `capture_output=True`  argument to  `run()`:

+Python

+`>>> import subprocess
+>>> magic_number_process = subprocess.run(
+...     ["python", "magic_number.py"], capture_output=True
+... )
+>>> magic_number_process.stdout
+b'769\n'`

+Passing a  `capture_output`  argument of  `True`  to  `run()`  makes the output of the process available at the  `.stdout`  attribute of the completed process object.
+You’ll note that it’s returned as a  [bytes object](https://docs.python.org/3/library/stdtypes.html#bytes-objects), so you need to be mindful of  [encodings](https://realpython.com/python-subprocess/#the-decoding-of-standard-streams)  when reading it.

+Also note that the  `.stdout`  attribute of the  `CompletedProcess`  is no longer a stream.
+The stream has been read, and it’s stored as a bytes object in the  `.stdout`  attribute.

+With the output available, you can use more than one subprocess to grab values and operate on them in your code:

+    Python

+    `>>> import subprocess
+    >>> sum(
+    ...     int(
+    ...         subprocess.run(
+    ...             ["python", "magic_number.py"], capture_output=True
+    ...         ).stdout
+    ...     )
+    ...     for _ in range(2)
+    ... )
+    1085`

+In this example, you start two magic number processes that fetch two magic numbers and then add them together.
+For now, you rely on the automatic decoding of the bytes object by the  `int()`  constructor.
+In the next section, though, you’ll learn how to decode and encode explicitly.

 ####
 # STANDARD COMMANDS IN DJANGO INSTALLATION#